realnedsanders/Coordination-Trilemma/docs/latex-guide.md

 ### Docker Method (Recommended)
 - **Docker** - That's it!
 Everything else is in the container
-- The Docker image includes a complete TeX Live distribution with all packages
+- Our custom Alpine-based image includes minimal TeX Live with required packages only (~500MB-1GB)
+- Much smaller and faster than full TeX Live (~4-5GB)

 ### Local Method (Alternative)
 If you choose to compile locally (`make local`):